Frequently Asked Questions

 Additionally, U.S. forests are protected by many international recognized certifications and laws.
 Federal laws, such as the Clean Water Act, the Clean Air Act, the Endangered Species Act, the Migratory Bird Treaty Act, and the Coastal Zone Management Act, govern forestry practices in woodlands and swamps.
 Further protections exist at the state level through water quality and best management practices enforced by state forestry and regulatory agencies.
 Three major, internationally recognized certification programs operate in the United States: the Forest Stewardship Council (FSC), the Sustainable Forestry Initiative (SFI), and the American Tree Farm System (ATFS).

 Yes.
 We do not source from any site undergoing conversion to a non-forest use, or from any area that is protected by law such as a national park or preserve.
-We also do not harvest wood that could be used for solid wood products such as lumber or furniture and will arrange to redistribute any such log to a sawmill.
+We also do not use wood that could be used for solid wood products such as lumber or furniture and will arrange to redistribute any such wood to a sawmill.

-While some images of clear-cut forests can be unsettling, this practice is entirely consistent with, and in many cases essential to, sustainable forest management.
+While some images of clear-cut forests can be unsettling, this practice is entirely consistent with, and in many cases essential to, sustainable forest management and has been used for many decades in the US South.
 For shade intolerant species, like pines, poplars, gums, and others, clear cutting is the preferred method of forest management.
-As cited in multiple academic and scientific reports on best forestry practices for the environment, clear cuts are often the best way to ensure the healthy regeneration of ecosystems, particularly where unsustainable logging practices have been employed.
+As cited in multiple academic and scientific reports on best forestry practices for the environment, clear cuts are often the best way to ensure the healthy regeneration of ecosystems..
 In southeastern wetland forests, a study from North Carolina State University showed that clear cutting often results in greater biodiversity after regeneration than existed before harvest.

 The only whole trees that are used are either young commercial softwood thinnings, which are cut to ensure healthy growth of high-value timber, or in some cases small, diseased or deformed trees that do not meet specifications for sawlogs.
 In many places, there is no other market for this wood.
 Often, what may appear to be a whole tree is actually the top of a tree, which cannot be used to make the high-value wood products for which the trunks have been harvested.